Photo by Jonathan Weiss / Shutterstock.com

 If you really enjoy perusing the aisles at Target, you’re not alone.

-In fact, Target is among America’s favorite places to shop.
-The discount retailer ranks sixth among all retailers in sales, behind competitors such as Walmart and Costco and ahead of Amazon, according to the National Retail Federation.
+Target is among America’s favorite places to shop.
+The discount retailer ranks eighth among all U.S. retailers in sales, right behind Amazon, according to the National Retail Federation.

 Shoppers turn to the famous Target bull’s-eye because they aim to save money on everyday purchases.
 But there are many hidden ways to chip away at Target’s already-low prices.

 Following are seven overlooked ways to save at Target.

 For example, Cardpool was recently selling Target gift cards for 5.5 percent off their face value.

 In essence, if you buy one of those gift cards, it means you are getting an extra 5.5 percent off anything you buy at Target when you use the card.
 It’s a no-brainer.

 To learn more about how discounted gift card sites work, check out “How Unwanted Gift Cards Saved Me $300 Last Year.”

 The retail giant offers two REDcards — a debit card and a store credit card.
 They boast three major benefits: